 The Department's Office of Acquisitions Management (AQM) will determine technical eligibility for all SOI submissions.
+DRL and Partners of the Global Equality Fund will review all SOIs for eligibility.
 All technically eligible SOIs will then be reviewed against the same three criteria by a DRL Review Panel, which includes quality of program idea/inclusivity of marginalized populations, program planning, and ability to achieve objectives/institutional capacity.
 Additionally, the Panel will evaluate how the SOI meets the solicitation request, U.S. foreign policy goals, and the priority needs of DRL overall.
 Panelists review each SOI individually against the evaluation criteria, not against competing SOIs.
 To ensure all SOIs receive a balanced evaluation, the DRL Review Panel will review the first page of the SOI up to the page limit and no further.
 All Panelists must sign non-disclosure agreements and conflict of interest agreements.

 In most cases, the DRL Review Panel includes representatives from DRL policy and program offices.
-Once a SOI is approved, selected applicants will be invited to submit full proposal applications based on their SOIs.
+Applicants should be aware that Partners of the Global Equality Fund, which include USAID, like-minded governments and foundations listed above, may participate in the proposal review process.
+Once a SOI is approved, DRL and Partners of the Global Equality Fund will solicit for full proposal applications based on their SOIs.
 Unless directed otherwise by the organization, DRL may also refer SOIs for possible consideration in other U.S. government related funding opportunities.